VDA5050/VDA5050/VDA5050_EN.md

 ![Figure 10 Coordinate system with sample AGV and orientation](./assets/coordinate_system_vehicle_orientation.png)
 >Figure 10 Coordinate system with sample AGV and orientation

-The X, Y and Z coordinates shall be in meters.
+The X, Y, and Z coordinates shall be given in meters.
 The orientation shall be in radians and shall be within +Pi and –Pi.

 ![Figure 11 Coordinate systems for map and vehicle](./assets/coordinate_system_vehicle_map.png)